-Norman Smith – born 30th April 1959 in Kensington, London – is Assistant Political Editor of the BBC.
+Norman Smith – born 30th April 1959 in Kensington, London – is a former Assistant Political Editor of the BBC.

 He began his career in regional newspapers in Birmingham and Bristol, before joining the BBC as a local radio reporter in 1986.

 Smith became a parliamentary correspondent in 1993, presenting Today and Yesterday in Parliament on BBC Radio 4.
 He has reported for the BBC from the Palace of Westminster since 1999.
 In 2010, he became Chief Political Correspondent for Radio 4.